euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Figure :ref:`slide-viewer-image` show a reconstructed image made of 418 tiles.
-For a tile dimension of :math:`1392 \times 1040\,\text{px}` and a four colours acquisition, our slide viewer needs around :math:`2\,\text{s}` to render the zoom layer 16 and :math:`6\,\text{s}` for the layer 8 (100 raw tiles) on a workstation with a CPU Xeon E5-1620, a GPU GeForce GTX-660 and the HDF5 file stored on a local SATA hard disk.
+For a tile dimension of :math:`1392 \times 1040\,\text{px}` and a four colours acquisition, our slide viewer needs around :math:`2\,\text{s}` to render the zoom layer 16 and :math:`6\,\text{s}` for the layer 8 (100 raw tiles) on a workstation with a Xeon E5-1620 CPU, a GeForce GTX-660 GPU and the HDF5 file stored on a local SATA hard disk.
 The required time to load a tile form the HDF5 file is around :math:`50\,\text{ms}`, thus the tile loading account for :math:`80\,\%` of the full rendering time.